FREQUENTLY ASKED QUESTIONS:

-Ugandans tip according to level of service and there are no fixed or assumed rates.
-Culturally people may not feel it appropriate to outwardly show their appreciation for money given, however salaries are generally low in Uganda compared to neighboring tourism destinations and all tips will be greatly appreciated.
+Ugandans tip according to the level of service and there are no fixed or assumed rates.
+Culturally people may not feel it appropriate to outwardly show their appreciation for money given, however, salaries are generally low in Uganda compared to neighboring tourism destinations and all tips will be greatly appreciated.
 Tipping will depend on the level of satisfaction you derive from the service offered.
 Tips are very personal and this is only a guide.
 Feel free to ask for advice.

 Do I need to carry my passport and travel documents?